MS in Statistics

 Transcripts of all undergraduate and any graduate work must be submitted.
 In addition to the Graduate College minimum requirements, applicants must meet the following degree requirements:

 - Baccalaureate Field Mathematics or a related field.
-Applicants must have 20 semester hours of undergraduate work in mathematics beyond calculus and have taken: calculus and multivariate calculus (MATH 180, MATH 181, and MATH 210, or equivalent); linear algebra (MATH 310 or equivalent); and a probability or statistics course (STAT 381 or equivalent).
+Applicants must have taken: calculus and multivariate calculus (MATH 180, MATH 181, and MATH 210, or equivalent); linear algebra (MATH 310 or equivalent); and a probability or statistics course (STAT 381 or equivalent).

 - Grade Point Average At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study, and an average of 3.00 in all mathematics courses beyond calculus.